walterrowe/magick-frames/README.md

 # Recommendation

 Make test copies of output files and use the shell script from the command line to experiment with how different styling options look.
-This will help you determine which options you want to use in your Dropletlication(s).
+This will help you determine which options you want to use in your Droplet(s).

 # Origins